klguial/odoo_notes/odoo_reminders.md

 **stock** (Warehouse Management) | stock, stock_account, purchase, purchase_requisition
 **hr** (Human Resources/Employee) | hr

 Upon installation of **account_accountant**, three app views appear, *messaging*, *accounting*, and *reporting*.
 Install **account_asset** and **account_budget** to have menus for assets and budgest under accounting.
 Upon installation of **purchase**, app view *purchases* appear.
 Under Purchase Manu are Requests for Quotation, Purchase Orders, and Suppliers.
 Install also **purchase_requisition** to have a Calls for Bid menu under Purchase/Purchase menu.
 Warehouse app also appears.

+Procurement-to-Pay process flow
+1. Create Purchase Request slip under HR/Purchase Requisition/Purchase Requisition.
+The draft is to be approved by Operations Manager.
+2. All submitted requests can be viewes under Purchase/Purchase/Calls for bids